EthicHub/presale/README.md

 -

 # Milestones:
-- The minimum amount of funds needed to consider the presale valid is {MIN_GOAL} ethers If this value is not reached before the presale end date, the funds will be claimable by the investors and they will be refunded.
+- The minimum amount of funds needed to consider the presale valid is 1250 ETH If this value is not reached before the presale end date, the funds will be claimable by the investors and they will be refunded.

--
-The presale's hard cap is {CAP} ethers.
+- The presale's hard cap is 2.750 ETH.
 If that amount is reached the presale will be considered finished and no more purchases will be accepted.